 St. Symeon: A Birmingham Orthodox Church

 St. Symeon the New Theologian Orthodox Church of Birmingham, Alabama is a parish of the Diocese of the South, Orthodox Church in America.
-We are under the episcopacy of His Beatitude, the Most Blessed TIKHON, Archbishop of Washington, Metropolitan of all America and Canada, and His Grace, the Right Reverend ALEXANDER, Bishop of Dallas and the South.
+We are under the episcopacy of His Beatitude, the Most Blessed TIKHON, Archbishop of Washington, Metropolitan of all America and Canada, and His Eminence, the Most Reverend ALEXANDER, Archbishop of Dallas and the South.
 Our parish Rector is Archpriest Alexander Fecanin.

 St. Symeon Orthodox Church was founded in Birmingham in 1977.
 The present church building was built in 2014.
 Some of our members are "cradle" Orthodox of Russian, Romanian and Greek backgrounds, but the majority are converts to the Orthodox faith.

 Our Parish is named after St. Symeon the New Theologian, who was the abbot of St. Mamas Monastery in Constantinople.
 He is one of three great Fathers whom the Orthodox Church has granted the title of "Theologian", because he is one of a few, in the history of Christianity, to 'know' God.
 The other two Theologians are St. John the Evangelist, and St. Gregory of Nazianzus (390 AD).